Tom Griffiths – Trumpet

 Ryan Linham – Trumpet

 Ryan Linham graduated in 2014 with First Class Honours as a Foundation Scholar at the Royal College of Music, London.
-He was appointed the trumpet position in the New European Ensemble (Den Haag) that year, and has begun to forge a successful freelance career in the UK, performing as guest Principal trumpet with the BBC Symphony Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, BBC Philharmonic and BBC National Orchestra of Wales.
-He has also held trials for the Principal Trumpet positions in the City of Birmingham Symphony Orchestra, Ulster Orchestra and Royal Scottish National Orchestra.
-In-keeping with his position in the NEuE, Ryan has appeared with new music ensembles such as London Sinfonietta and Birmingham Contemporary Music Group.
+He was appointed the trumpet position in the New European Ensemble (Den Haag) that year, and currently enjoys a busy freelance career in the UK.
+Ryan has performed as as guest Principal trumpet with the BBC Symphony Orchestra, London Symphony Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra and BBC National Orchestra of Wales.
+He has also held trials for the Principal Trumpet positions in the City of Birmingham Symphony Orchestra, BBC Philharmonic, Royal Liverpool Philharmonic, Ulster Orchestra and Royal Scottish National Orchestra.
+In-keeping with his position in the NEuE, Ryan regularly appears with new music ensembles such as London Sinfonietta and Birmingham Contemporary Music Group.

 Ryan is an active educator and composer/arranger, and the manager of the Symphonic Brass Ensemble Kensington Brass.
-Highly passionate about Brass chamber music, Ryan has been a member of many ensembles, and is also currently the resident arranger for 3 groups and a residential course The Brass Academy.
-A selection of his music is available at www.ryanlinham.co.uk, Warwick Music Publishers and Superbrass Publishing.
+Highly passionate about Brass chamber music, Ryan has been a member of many ensembles and is also currently the resident arranger for The Ensemble of the Golden Bough and a residential course The Brass Academy.
+Additionally, he has been the ‘composer in residence’ for the National Children’s Orchestra since 2020 alongside writing lockdown pieces for the Royal Birmingham Conservatoire Brass Department.
+A selection of his music is available through Warwick Music Publishers, The Music Teachers Board and Superbrass Publishing.
 He regularly plays with renowned London-based Onyx Brass Quintet, and has also appeared with Superbrass.

-Ryan is currently teaching Trumpet at Aldro Boy’s Preparatory School and Charterhouse School in Surrey.
-He also coaches for the National Children’s Orchestra and The Brass Academy courses.
+Ryan is currently teaching Trumpet at Charterhouse School in Surrey.
+He also coaches for the National Children’s Orchestra and The Brass Academy courses alongside regular coaching and conducting roles.

 Toby Street – Trumpet